nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

     [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20Windows%20Server%20Login%20Info)
     or, by submitting a new ticket at [the NERC's Support Ticketing System](https://mghpcc.supportsystem.com/open.php)

-### How to have Remote Desktop login to your Windows instance
+### How to add Remote Desktop login to your Windows instance

 When the build and the Windows installation steps have completed, you can access the console using the Windows Remote Desktop application.
 Remote Desktop login